Where to see golden larches in Kananaskis this fall.

 Read our writeup: Hike Piggy Plus Col for Larches and Glacier Views

-- Mount Kidd Fire Lookout, Kananaskis Village: 3.5 kilometres, 350 metres of elevation to the lookout
+- Mount Kidd Fire Lookout, Kananaskis Village: 3.5 kilometres one way, 350 metres of elevation to the lookout

-- Black Prince Cirque (aka Warspite Lake): 5 km round trip (look for larches on the right side of the lake), 90 metres elevation gain
+- Black Prince Cirque (aka Warspite Lake): 5 km round trip, 90 metres elevation gain.
+Look for larches on the right side of the lake.

 - Kicking Horse Viewpoint, Lake Louise Gondola: 1.7 km return

-- Saddleback Pass, Lake Louise: 3.7 km, 595 m elevation gain to the pass
+- Saddleback Pass, Lake Louise: 3.7 km one way, 595 m elevation gain to the pass

-- Mount Fairview, Lake Louise: 5.1 km, 1013 m elevation gain to the summit
+- Mount Fairview, Lake Louise, Lake Louise: 5.1 km one way, 1013 m elevation gain to the summit

-- Mount St. Piran, Lake Louise: 6 km, 900 m elevation gain to the summit
+- Mount St. Piran, Lake Louise, Lake Louise: 6 km one way, 900 m elevation gain to the summit

 Larch Fun Facts

 According to Urban Dictionary, “take a larch” means to do a number two!
 And then there’s “wet larch”… gross!
-Have you heard of any of these different uses of the word larch?
+Have you heard the word larch used this way before?

 Larches are extremely hardy and long-lived.
 One specimen in Kananaskis is estimated to be around 2,000 years old!
 Source: Wikipedia.